acidjazz/dotfiles/readme.md

  * Overwrite your current default `.vimrc` with the one in this repository
    * Review and customize to your preferences
- * Overwrite your current default `.zshrc` with the one in this repository
+ * Overwrite your current default `.bash_profile` with the one in this repository
    * Review and customize to your preferences

 ## VIM Examples